Miqueas/Static/README.md

 | `@Table`  | `table`    |
 | `@Thread` | `thread`   |

-Note that if you don't use the exact Static type name, then that may result in unexpected behaviors, because Static don't make intese analysis of it.
+Note that if you don't use the exact Static type name, it may result in unexpected behaviours because Static don't make an intense analysis of it.

 That's all about types in general, but you may think *"What the heck is 'TDM'?"*...
 Well, basically means "Type Declaration Mode" and is very important, because is the way in how Static works.
 Currently, Static supports only 4 TDM's (*Basic*, *Struct*, *Return* and *Mixed*), see them below.

 #### Basic

-A value that can be only the specified type.
+A value that can be only of the specified type.
 This is done with the syntax: `@Type`.
 Example:

 ```lua
 Static('@Num', "Num", 0)